 Fruit Chaat for Ramadan

 Since Ramadan follows a lunar calendar, it falls on different months every year, and usually it moves up two weeks year to year.
-Lately, Ramadan has been falling in late summer, and this year has moved into early summer.
+Lately, Ramadan has been falling in late summer.
 Since the best fruit chaat is very much a seasonal one, what I make every Ramadan changes.
 When my children were little, Ramadan fell in the winter months and so my fruit chaat consisted of lots of citrus, apples, and bananas.
 This year berries, Colorado cherries, and apricots are the on menu.

 Fruit Chaat + Chickpeas